furti/FreeCAD-ArchTextures/README.md

 ### Rotation
 The image above displays the default placement of the environment textures.
 The rotation can be used to rotate the whole environment around the Z axis.
 You can use this to orient the environment to face your camera.

+### ZOffset
+This property can be used to move the environment up and down the Z-Axis.
+This is useful to have the ground plane displayed below your geometry.
+By default this property is set to -1mm so that it is below all geometry on the origin plane.

 </details>